 - Pea and bean weevil will feed on the leaves and can damage young seedlings.

 - Mice and other rodents will eat the seeds.

-- Fungal diseases and rust can be a problem, because of the cool conditions.
-Provide plenty of room between the plants.
+- Fungal diseases and rust can be a problem because of the cool conditions.
+Make sure you provide plenty of room between the plants.

 - Because of the cool seasons, rotting can be a problem in damp soil.

 - Too much frost or snow can damage the tissue.
-Use some type of row cover, for protection.
+Try to use some type of row cover for protection.